ACA state reporting

 • For employers that provide full insurance: if the insurance carrier already files state reporting, the employer isn't obligated to do so

-The Rhode Island ACA reporting deadlines were recently extended.
-Previously, the filing deadline for submitting 1095-C forms to the Rhode Island Department of Taxation was January 31, 2023.
+The Rhode Island ACA reporting deadlines were extended last year.
+Previously, the filing deadline for submitting 1095-C forms to the Rhode Island Department of Taxation was January 31.

 This is the deadline for employers to fulfill their Rhode Island ACA reporting obligation.
 They must submit federal forms 1095-B/C to the Rhode Island state government.